SandyLOC/SandyLOC/README.md

 - 👋 Hi, I’m @SandyLOC
 - 👀 I’m interested in becoming a full stack developer.
-- 🌱 I’m currently learning JS, React and Python.
+- 🌱 I’m currently learning JS, React, Ruby and Python.
 - 💞️ I’m looking to collaborate on interesting and meaningful projects.

 <!---